These Stocks Beat the Market in Q1 and Could Climb Higher

 Cree lights up once again

 Light-emitting diode (LED) maker Cree is one stock which has defied gravity in the true sense of the word.
-The stock had met with downgrades toward the end of last year, analysts were citing a high trailing P/E and growing competition as the reasons why Cree shares could drop.
-But I was pretty sure that the company would continue its trailblazing run in 2013, and it has done so quite handsomely as evident from the chart above.
+The stock had met with downgrades towards the end of last year, analysts were citing a high trailing P/E and growing competition as the reasons why Cree shares could drop.
+But, I was pretty sure that the company would continue its trailblazing run in 2013, and it has done so quite handsomely as evident from the chart above.

 Going forward, I don’t expect Cree to slow down.
 The company has successfully negotiated the threat of bigger peers such as Philips Electronics and General Electric so far as it is a pure-play LED company.
 Its focus on delivering great products at low cost has seen it win a number of lighting contracts across the globe.
 Moreover, the rapid growth in the LED lighting industry makes Cree a growth stock which investors should consider despite a high P/E ratio.